TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/BackendAndFrontend/Index.rst

 Backend
 =======

 The administrative area of the web site is called the *backend*.
+It is from here you create and manage the content that is viewed in the *frontend*.

 A user name and a password are always required to log into the backend.

 .. rst-class:: bignums

 1. Enter URL with `/typo3` in your browser